tsvetelinda/html-css-course/README.md

 * `06-exam-preparation/`: Contains exercises and solutions for exam preparation, including screenshots of expected results for reference.
 * `07-workshop-softuni-page`: Contains a workshop exercise for page recreation, based on a single screenshot - namely, the SoftUni Creative page.
 * `08-workshop-netflix`: Contains a workshop exercise for page recreation, based on a single screenshot - namely, the Netflix Home page.
+* `09-final-exam`: Contains the three final exam tasks, and the solutions to them.

 ## How to Use This Repository
 Feel free to explore the folders and files for each lesson.
 You’ll find: